 Sometimes life gets rough and we have to make serious choices.
 In some cases, that means giving up a beloved pet.
 However, there are many ways to avoid this.
 Before you decide to get rid of your dog, please consider some alternatives.
 Here are some examples.

-Don’t move there.
+Try harder to find a pet-friendly residence.
 Anyone who has tried to rent an apartment with a dog knows it is not easy.
-Be diligent and chances are, in time you will find the right place.
-Try to negotiate the conditions with potential landlords, and be willing to spend extra money.
+Be diligent and you will most likely find the right place.
+Try to negotiate the conditions with potential landlords, and be willing to spend a little extra money.
 If you absolutely must move right away and cannot find a place that allows your dog, talk to friends and family.
 Someone you know might be willing to take care of your dog for an extended period of time while you search for other arrangements.

 The same applies if your move is temporary and dogs are truly not allowed.

 "My Dog Has Health or Behavioral Issues That Are Out of Control"

 If current therapy is not working, ask for a referral to a specialist or get a second opinion.
 Tell your vets that you are at the end of your rope and you need help.

 With regards to behavior problems: have you heard the expression “there are no bad dogs, only misinformed owners?”
 This is often true.
 Our dogs act the way we train them to act, so a behavior problem is YOUR responsibility.
 Talk to your vet to rule out a health-related cause.
 Find a trainer or behaviorist.
 If you cannot afford this, learn about dog training on your own.
 Talk to anyone who will listen; you may find someone else who has experienced the same problem.